dask/dask/docs/source/array-creation.rst

 graph.
 Thus intermediate results are easier to reuse without reloading data.
 Intermediate storage is mainly useful in cases where the data is needed outside of Dask (e.g. on disk, in a database, in the cloud, etc.).
-It can be useful as a checkpoint for long running or flaky computations.
+It can be useful as a checkpoint for long running or error-prone computations.

 The intermediate storage use case differs from the typical storage use case as a Dask Array is returned to the user that represents the result of that